root-project/root/tree/ntuple/v7/doc/specifications.md

 ## Envelopes

-Envelopes are continuous data blocks containing information that describe the RNTuple data.
+An Envelope is a data block containing information that describe the RNTuple data.
 The following envelope types exist

 | Type              | Contents                                                          |